 Visit the project site at www.150yearsyoung.com

 The 150 Years Young project is a Canada 150 Signature Initiative.
-To recognize our country's 150th birthday, Apathy is Boring is teaming up with community partners and 12 City Ambassadors (representing Montreal, Ottawa, Toronto, Edmonton and Vancouver) to tell our own story about youth in Canada.
+To recognize our country's 150th birthday, Apathy is Boring teamed up with community partners and 12 City Ambassadors (representing Montreal, Ottawa, Toronto, Edmonton and Vancouver) to tell our own story about youth in Canada.

-Through creative installations, we will create space to acknowledge and feature the diverse ways young people are shaping their communities across Canada and mobilize the potential of their peers.
-The project will unfold in three phases.
-Phase 1 is currently ongoing.
+Through creative installations, we created space to acknowledge and feature the diverse ways young people are shaping their communities across Canada and mobilize the potential of their peers.
+The project has unfolded in three phases.
+Phase 3 is currently ongoing.

 PHASE 1: Capturing Contributions